 Dan’s wife, Marcia Guravich-Hoadley, was a founding director and the first secretary of PBA.
 Marcia died in 2005, but the work that Dan started and she supported go on today, in part, because of their generous bequest and the invaluable resources of the Guravich Library of historic photographs and papers.

-Downs is a founding director of PBA and the award-winning author of five books, including two on polar bears.
+Downs was a founding director of PBA and the award-winning author of five books, including two on polar bears.
 He served on the board until 2003.
-Downs has traveled worldwide to write about and photograph his subjects.
+Downs traveled worldwide to write about and photograph his subjects.
 In 1992, he and PBA founder Dan Guravich were the first western journalists to visit and document polar bears on Russia's Wrangel Island following the collapse of the Soviet Union.
-He is proud to be a third-generation Houstonian.
+He was proud to be a third-generation Houstonian.

 Leeann joined PBI's board of directors in 2006 after serving as an Advisory Council member for two years.
 She served on PBI's board until 2011.
 A marketing writer and editor for an international software company, Leeann is skilled at presenting complex information to a lay audience.
 During her tenure with PBI, she served as our director of corporate relations and contributed articles to our quarterly newsletter.
 She lives in Arcata, California.

 Tom joined the board in 1998, became vice president in 2006, and served until 2009.
 Tom is a retired business executive who built and operated businesses ranging from fashion merchandising and retailing to real estate development and tourism.
 He is a committed conservationist who uses his polar bear slide shows to educate youth wherever he travels.